 Don't know what she had in mind, but at 14 years old it didn't take us long to move on down the street.
 Yes, she really did say that to me...

-I had listened to Johnny's Rockabilly "boom-chicka-boom" freight train sound of his Tennessee Three band early on and being an Elvis, Ricky Nelson, and Carl Perkins fan, Johnny fit right in with my favorite music sounds back in the late fifties.
+I listened to Johnny's Rockabilly "boom-chicka-boom" freight train sound with his Tennessee Three band early on and being an Elvis, Ricky Nelson, and Carl Perkins fan, Johnny fit right in with my favorite music sounds back in the late fifties.